Settling in Australia

 - Youth Support Services

 Care and Protection services are responsible for facilitating coordination across government for the care and protection of children and young people.
 Care and Protection services include three Regional Offices and an After Hours service, who provide a continuum of service delivery to children and young people considered 'at risk' of serious harm.

-Website: Department of Disability, Housing and Community Services ACT
+Website: Department of Social Services

 Other non-profit legal services in the ACT